 As described in \cref{sec:methodology}, we train the model in a supervised fashion, and the first part is to obtain a suitable dataset consisting of inputs and target outputs.
-For the hypernetwork inputs, we first collect a set of observations in the form of occupancy grid maps and compute the corresponding discretized SDFs.
+For the hypernetwork inputs, we first collect a set of observations in the form of occupancy grid maps and compute the corresponding discretized SDFs using the method described in \cite{maurer_linear_2003}.
 For the ground robot, we collect 2,500 costmaps of size 6$\times$6 m with resolution 0.06 m from a 3D model of a warehouse environment.
 Similarly, we collect 2,000 costmaps of size 6$\times$6 m with resolution 0.075 m from a forest-like 3D environment for the quadcopter model.
 We additionally augment both datasets by flipping horizontally and rotating for 90$^{\circ}$, 180$^{\circ}$ and 270$^{\circ}$ each original and flipped costmap, resulting in 20,000 costmaps for the ground robot and 16,000 costmaps for the quadcopter.

 Next, we define state space grids over which the HJ value functions are computed and which are used as the input to the main network.
 We define state space grids of shape ${100\times100\times30}$ for the Dubins car and ${80\times80\times20\times20}$ for the 2D double integrator model.
-To compute the HJ value functions, we use the \textit{hj\_reachability}\footnote{\url{https://github.com/StanfordASL/hj_reachability}} Python library.
-After the computation is performed, we store the value functions and grid points only for the subset of the initial grid according to the explanation in the last paragraph of \cref{sec:methodology}.
+To compute the HJ value functions, we use the \textit{hj\_reachability}\footnote{\url{https://github.com/StanfordASL/hj_reachability}} Python package.
+The computation takes $\sim$1.17 h in the first case, and $\sim$16.3 h in the second case, on a single RTX3090 GPU.
+Then, we store the value functions and grid points only for the subset of the initial grid according to the explanation in the last paragraph of \cref{sec:methodology}.
 Concretely, for both models, we store only the central patch in the positional subspace of size ${16\times16}$, meaning that we store ${16\times16\times30}$ grid points and the corresponding function values for the Dubins car and ${16\times16\times20\times20}$ for the 2D double integrator.